BeeStation/BeeStation-Hornet/code/modules/client/preferences/README.md

 /// These are preferences that are supplementary for main features,
 /// such as hair color being affixed to hair.
 #define PREFERENCE_CATEGORY_SUPPLEMENTAL_FEATURES "supplemental_features"

+// --- infotab related defines ---
+/// Preferences that will be put into the 3rd list, and are not contextual.
+/// This will be sorted with "INFOTAB_LIST"
+#define PREFERENCE_CATEGORY_NON_CONTEXTUAL "non_contextual"

+/// Preferences of names, obviously
+/// This will be sorted with "INFOTAB_LIST"
+#define PREFERENCE_CATEGORY_NAMES "names"

+/// It serves to display and sort some special categories.
+Check "infotab_content" in MainPage.tsx
+/// * order: sorting order
+/// * key: dedicated category
+/// * value: displace name of a category. (because we don't want to show "non_contextual" ugly bar)
+#define INFOTAB_LIST list( \
+	PREFERENCE_CATEGORY_NAMES = "Names", \
+	PREFERENCE_CATEGORY_NON_CONTEXTUAL = "Non contextual")
 ```

 ![Preference categories for the main page](https://raw.githubusercontent.com/tgstation/documentation-assets/main/preferences/preference_categories.png)